robertmuth/Cwerg/FrontEnd/ConcreteSyntax/README.md

 ### arrays and slices

-The dimenson of an array is part of the type:
+The dimension of an array is part of the type:

 `array(100, u8)` is incompatible with `array(99, u8)`

 slices are available to model arrays with unknown dimension at compile time.

 Taking the address of an array results in a pointer to an array not the element type.
-To get a pointer to the fiest element use `front`.
+To get a pointer to the first element use `front`.

 Indexing of arrays and slices employs bounds-checking unless explicitly disabled via